 In 2010, the then economic and finance minister of Uruguay, Fernando Lorenzo, visited Switzerland and signed the revised double taxation agreement with former Federal Councillor Hans-Rudolf Merz.
 In 2011, the former Uruguayan foreign minister Luis Almagro, visited Federal Councillor Johann Schneider-Ammann and, in 2013, he visited Federal Councillor Didier Burkhalter.
 On the latter occasion, an agreement on social insurance was signed.

-In 2013, Switzerland imported goods to the value of CHF 37 million from Uruguay, mainly agricultural products.
-Exports in the same period amounted to CHF 260 million, consisting mainly of pharmaceutical products and precision instruments.
+In 2015, Switzerland imported CHF 97.72 million of goods from Uruguay, mostly precious stones and metals, agricultural products and paper products.
+Exports to Uruguay in the same year amounted to CHF 244.01 million, and were mainly composed of pharmaceutical products, watches and machines.

 Cooperation in the domain of education